nicolasmarti/mylibc/README.md

   * some provers: alt-ergo, coq, ....
     there frama-c names are to be declared in the variable PROVERS of the Makefile

+    N.B.: for proof in coq, the script by default is (C-name)_proofs.v (c.f.
+FRAMACFLAGS in Makefile)